Create a data source

 - The field's name.
 You can overwrite this by clicking the current name and typing in another.

-- Whether the fields is a dimension or a metric.
+- Whether the field is a dimension or a metric.

 - What type of data that fields contains (also known as its semantic type).